Stability and quasi-normal modes of charged black holes in Born-Infeld gravity: Scalar perturbation of charged Born-Infeld black holes

 \subsection{Remarks on stability}

-The potentials are real and positive outside the event horizon as it is evident from the above figures.
-Hence, following the arguments by Chandrasekhar \cite{chandra} the Born-Infeld black holes can be considered stable classically under scalar perturbations.
-Note that in \cite{fer2}, it was shown to be stable for gravitational perturbations.
+By observing that the potentials are real and positive outside the event horizon, it can be concluded that the black holes are stable following the arguments by Chandrasekhar \cite{chandra}.
+Note that in \cite{fer1}, it was shown to be stable for gravitational perturbations.